cjdarcy/mitoProtocol/README.md

 mv mito_output_2.tsv output_data/
 ```

-In MS Excel, column 1 of “mito_output_2.tsv” was then manually renamed to ‘seqID’ for simple merging of the two output .tsv files via `Rscript join_mito_data.R`.
-[R base version 3.4.3](https://www.r-project.org/) was using in conjunction with [RStudio version 1.1.383](https://www.rstudio.com/) for script writing.
+In MS Excel, column 1 of **mito_output_2.tsv** was then manually renamed to ‘seqID’ for simple merging of the two output .tsv files via `Rscript join_mito_data.R`.
+[R base version 3.4.3](https://www.r-project.org/) was used in conjunction with [RStudio version 1.1.383](https://www.rstudio.com/) for script writing.

 Final output file is then viewable under filename **mito_joined.tsv** in `mitoProtocol/output_data`.